Update on the latest with the clean-up of the February 2018 oil spill on the Lee Navigation. Please note the actions for boaters below:

 We would like to thank all the boaters and members of the public that gave up their time to help with clean up last week.
 We will be reviewing the situation again on Monday 19 March.

-According to the Environment Agency, they believe that the oil we’re seeing now is part of the first release of oil into the drainage network.
+Tuesday 13 March - according to the EA, they believe that the oil we’re seeing now is part of the first release of oil into the drainage network.
 With the rainfall we have received, it is thought likely that further pockets of oil are being flushed through the drains.
 There is still a significant quantity of oil to remove from the drainage system, so the contractors are working on this at the moment.

 Last week, the Canal and River Trust, the Environment Agency and volunteers worked effectively together to remove all of the waste oil and debris at Old Ford lock, with the Environment Agency providing an oil skimmer and the Trust providing a boat.
 Volunteers were also on site over the weekend clearing up the oil, for this we are truly thankful.